Vnay12/Java-DSA/CheatSheet.md

-// ⁡⁣⁣⁢2D Array ⁡
+// 2D Array

-⁡⁣⁢⁣Initialization ⁡
+Initialization

 int[][] arr;
 arr = new int[1][2];

-⁡⁣⁢⁣TO Print⁡
+TO Print

 1) To get the size of row

    arr.length;

-2) To get the size of colomn
+2) To get the size of column

    arr[0].length;